apache/doris/docs/en/docs/sql-manual/sql-reference/Show-Statements/SHOW-PARTITIONS.md

 ### Description

-  This statement is used to display partition information
+  This statement is used to display partition information for tables in Internal catalog or Hive Catalog

 grammar: